-- B. Applicability - An application to establish a Planned Unit Development (PUD) may be submitted for land located within any general zoning district or combination of districts.
+An application to establish a Planned Unit Development (PUD) may be submitted for land located within any general zoning district or combination of districts.
 The approval of a PUD constitutes a zone district amendment and is established by rezoning an area in an existing zone district to PUD zoning or by initial zoning of newly annexed territory to PUD zoning.
-The approved PUD establishes the location and character of the uses and the unified development of the tract(s). - A request to establish a PUD may be initiated by person(s) owning at least 50 percent of the area of real property within the area subject to or affected by a proposed amendment.
+The approved PUD establishes the location and character of the uses and the unified development of the tract(s).

+2. A request to establish a PUD may be initiated by person(s) owning at least 50 percent of the real property within the area affected by a proposed amendment.